 - Start a DIY project at home.

-- Learn a new language à la Aimee Song.
+- Learn a new language with a language learning app.

-- Volunteer for an organization that fights for a cause you’re passionate about.
+- Volunteer for an organization that champions a cause you’re passionate about.

 - Go to a comedy show and discover new comedians—we’re constantly seeking out the life advice of hilarious women.

-- Turn off your cell phone for a couple hours.
+- Turn off your cell phone for a couple of hours.

-- Watch TED Talks—some will even make you happier (and smarter).
+- Get inspired by watching TED Talks—some will even make you happier (and smarter.)

-- Create a playlist of songs from your favorite artists.
+- Create a playlist of songs from your favorite artists, or a playlist full of a genre you don't typically listen to.

 - Go see a band play live.